designstem/projects/algorithms/index.md

 | 1 1 1
 | 2 3 4

-## D. Circles
+## D) Circles

 -

-***Circles are just CRAZY!*** Remember - all we are doing here is to repeat one simple circle and adjusting its radius, but the visual output can get very complex and interenting.
+***Circles are just CRAZY!*** Remember: All we are doing here is to repeat one simple circle and adjusting its radius, but the visual output can get very complex and interesting.

 -